Forms, File Uploads and Security with Node.js and Express — SitePoint

 Validation and Sanitization

-express-validator for validating and sanitizing data using the validator.js library, let’s include it in our
+There’s a handy middleware called express-validator for validating and sanitizing data using the validator.js library.
+Let’s add it to our app.

 Validation

-With the validators provided we can easily check that a message and a valid email was provided:
+With the validators provided, we can easily check that a message and a valid email address was provided:

 // routes.js

-const { check, validationResult } = require('express-validator/check')
+const { check, validationResult, matchedData } = require('express-validator');

 router.post('/contact', [